vincenzoingraojr/ingrao-blog/README.md

 ## What is ingrao.blog?

 ingrao.blog is my personal blog, but I wouldn't call it a simple blog.
-It's a full-stack web application that relies on modern technologies which allows me to post scientific articles, talk about technology and innovation with a lot of people — through a custom comment system — and promote my projects on the Internet.
+It's a full-stack web application which allows me to post scientific articles, talk about technology and innovation with a lot of people — through a custom comment system — and promote my projects on Internet.